instrumental-products/agent-os/README.md

 _Your coding agents are capable of so much more—they just need an operating system._

-Agent OS transforms AI coding agents from confused interns into productive developers.
+[Agent OS](https://buildermethods.com/agent-os) transforms AI coding agents from confused interns into productive developers.
 With structured workflows that capture _your_ standards, _your_ stack, and the unique details of your codebase, Agent OS gives your agents everything they need to ship quality code on the first try—not the fifth.

 - Works with any AI coding tool (Claude Code, Cursor, Windsurf, etc.)
 - Works on new products and established codebases alike.
 - Use it across every project, every feature, every sprint.

-> _I created Agent OS to help professional developers and teams unlock the full advantage of building with AI._
+> _"I created Agent OS to help professional developers and teams unlock the full advantage of building with AI."_ -- Brian Casel, Creator of Agent OS & educator & coach @ Builder Methods

 ---